Overview: What is an Oxygen Concentrator?

 What Health Conditions May Require Supplemental Oxygen

-Supplemental oxygen may be prescripbed long-term for patients with lung disease or temporarily as patient is recovering from a lung condition.
+Supplemental oxygen may be prescribed long-term for patients with lung disease or temporarily as the patient is recovering from a lung condition.
 Here is a list of common conditions that may require oxygen therapy.

 What are the Different Types of Concentrator Machines: Portable vs. Home

-A Portable Oxgyen Concentrator is lightweight, compact, and battery-operated to provide users with independence while receiving oxygen therapy when away from home.
-It's the go-to travel oxygen concentrator and has an DC power adapter to conserve battery power when traveling in a vehicle.
+A Portable Oxygen Concentrator is lightweight, compact, and battery-operated to provide users with independence while receiving oxygen therapy when away from home.
+It's the go-to travel oxygen concentrator and has a DC power adapter to conserve battery power when traveling in a vehicle.
 The unit comes with a carry bag with a shoulder strap or a cart for portability ease.

-A Stationary Oxygen Concentrator is a larger device to be used at home.
-Its casters make it easy to move from room to room and plugs into a wall outlet.
+is a larger device to be used at home.
+Its casters make it easy to move from room to room and plug into a wall outlet.
 It operates continuously when the patient requires 24/7 therapy at higher liter-per-minute flows than its portable counterparts.
+Discover the top-selling home oxygen concentrators to meet your respiratory needs.

 What's the Difference Between Continuous Flow vs. Pulse Flow Machines